Royal Lodge: Lease to Prince Andrew

-Following the renovations, Prince Andrew with his two daughters moved into the house in 2004, having vacated Sunninghill Park.
-In 2008, his former wife Sarah, Duchess of York moved into Royal Lodge, again sharing a house with the Duke of York.
-It has been reported that the open market value of the property would have been at least £30 million as of January 2022.

-After the Duke of York stepped down from public duties in November 2019, the flagpole on the roof of Royal Lodge was removed.
-The flagpole was previously used to fly the personal Royal Standard of the Duke of York when in residence.

-In 2023 reports suggested that King Charles III was to cut Andrew's annual grant, potentially leaving him unable to afford the Lodge's running costs, and had been offered the smaller five-bedroom Frogmore Cottage instead, until then the UK residence of Prince Harry, Duke of Sussex and his family, who had been issued with an eviction notice by Buckingham Palace.
+Following the renovations, Andrew with his two daughters moved into the house in 2004, having vacated Sunninghill Park.
+In 2008, his former wife Sarah Ferguson moved into Royal Lodge, again sharing a house with Andrew.
+It has been reported that the open market value of the property would have been at least £30 million, as of January 2022.
+After Andrew stepped down from public duties in November 2019, the flagpole on the roof of Royal Lodge, used to fly the personal Royal Standard of Prince Andrew when in residence, was removed.
+In 2023, reports suggested that King Charles III was to cut Andrew's annual grant, potentially leaving him unable to afford the Lodge's running costs, and he had been offered the smaller five-bedroom Frogmore Cottage instead, until then the UK residence of Prince Harry, Duke of Sussex and his family, who had been issued a request to vacate by Buckingham Palace.